List of Vegas Golden Knights general managers

 The Vegas Golden Knights are a professional ice hockey expansion team based in Las Vegas, Nevada.
 The team began play in the 2017–18 NHL season, a member of the Pacific Division of the Western Conference of the National Hockey League (NHL).
 The team is owned by Black Knight Sports & Entertainment, a consortium led by Bill Foley, and plays its home games at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.
-George McPhee was named the first general manager in franchise history on July 13, 2016.